AlxHnr/chicken-builder/README.md

 ### ch-import

 Combines CHICKEN's import and (declare (uses ...)) statements with automatic dependency resolving.
-This is how you tell chicken-bundle to recognize dependencies for building and linking.
+This is how you tell chicken-builder to recognize dependencies for building and linking.
 Circular dependencies are forbidden. 'ch-import' is only available inside ch-modules, ch-programs or ch-tests.